NotTheDeveloper/JDA-Commons/docs/index.md

 Since: v1.1.1
 ```

-**Description:** Represents standard guild message channel that are news channels.
+**Description:** Represents standard GuildMessageChannel that are **NewsChannel**.
 The Discord client may refer to these as announcement channels.
 Members can subscribe channels in their own guilds to receive messages cross-posted from this channel.
 This is referred to as following this channel.
 Messages sent in this channel can be cross-posted, at which point they will be sent (via webhook) to all subscribed channels.

 ### Getting GuildNewsChannel: